 Even if you opt for a low-cost coworking space, for now, you’ll be able to benefit from the buzz and convenience of an office, even if you are working alone.
 Setting up your own space can be fulfilling at the same time.

-Finding and Maintaining Client’s Challenges for Small Business Owners
+Finding and Maintaining Clients: One of The Small Business Challenges

 When you first set up your business, it’s easy to think that the clients will roll in thick and fast.
 Even if this is true at first, you need to be prepared for what happens in casework dries up.
 Growing your client base can take time, and you’ll need to dedicate some time to this as you handle your existing clients.